 You should not rely on forward-looking statements as predictions of future events.
 We have based the forward-looking statements contained in this Quarterly Report on Form 10-Q primarily on our current expectations and projections about future events and trends that we believe may affect our business, financial condition and operating results.
-The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors described under the caption "Risk Factors" and elsewhere in our Annual Report on Form 10-K for the year ended December 31, 2023.
-Moreover, we operate in a very competitive and rapidly changing environment.
+The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors described under the caption "Risk Factors" and elsewhere in the 2023 Form 10-K. Moreover, we operate in a very competitive and rapidly changing environment.
 New risks and uncertainties emerge from time to time, and it is not possible for us to predict all risks and uncertainties that could have an impact on the forward-looking statements contained in this report.
 The results, events and circumstances reflected in the forward-looking statements may not be achieved or occur, and actual results, events or circumstances could differ materially from those described in the forward-looking statements.